-Italian early music ensemble Il Giardino Armonico (English: the Harmonious Garden) plays Antonio Vivaldi’s Violin Concerto in D major, RV 208 “Grosso Mogul”.
-Soloist: Enrico Onofri, conductor: Giovanni Antonini.
+Accompanied by the Italian early music ensemble Il Giardino Armonico (English: the Harmonious Garden), the Italian violinist Enrico Onofri performs Antonio Vivaldi’s Violin Concerto in D major, RV 208 “Grosso Mogul”.
+Conductor: Giovanni Antonini.
 It is the eleventh of Twelve Concertos, Op.
 7, a collection of concertos written by the Italian Baroque composer in 1716-1717.

 Enrico Onofri

 Enrico Onofri is born in Ravenna, Italy.
 His career began with an invitation from Jordi Savall to be concertmaster of La Capella Real.
-Very soon he also found himself working with groups such as Concentus Musicus Wien, Ensemble Mosaiques and Concerto Italiano.
-From 1987 to 2010, he’s been concertmaster and soloist with Il Giardino Armonico.
+Very soon he also found himself working with groups such as Concentus Musicus Wien, Ensemble Mosaiques, and Concerto Italiano.
+From 1987 to 2010, he was a concertmaster and soloist with Il Giardino Armonico.

 He founded the chamber group Imaginarium Ensemble to perform the Italian baroque repertoire.

-Since 2000, Enrico Onofri is professor of baroque violin and baroque music interpretation at the Conservatorio Bellini in Palermo.
-He has been invited to give master classes throughout Italy, Europe and Japan; he’s been tutor and invited conductor with EUBO, the European Union Baroque Orchestra and recently the Juilliard School invited him to teach a master class in New York.
+Since 2000, Enrico Onofri is a professor of baroque violin and baroque music interpretation at the Conservatorio Bellini in Palermo.
+He has been invited to give master classes throughout Italy, Europe, and Japan; he’s been a tutor and invited conductor with EUBO, the European Union Baroque Orchestra, and recently the Juilliard School invited him to teach a master class in New York.

 Sources